scheinerman/Apportionments.jl/README.md

 Nevada,3108462
 New Hampshire,1379089
 ```
-The file `state-pos-2020.csv` is based on information from the 2020 United States census
+The data in the file `state-pos-2020.csv` is from the 2020 United States
-that is published
+census that is published
 [here](https://www.census.gov/data/tables/2020/dec/2020-apportionment-data.html).

 ### Reading population data into a `DataFrame`